 As an Information Systems Operator (ISOP) your role is to provide technical IT support to the NZ Army's Communication Information Systems (CIS) fleet.

-During your training you will be taught everything required to provide the full range of services required to ensure all channels of communication are available.
+During your training you will be taught to establish and maintain computer networks.
 From client laptops and user support, to local area networks and server hardware, you will be able to design, build, configure, and maintain the IT equipment used by the Army.

 Job on base